 ENO operates as a public electric utility regulated by the Council of the City of New Orleans.
 On October 28, 2020, Hurricane Zeta made landfall in Louisiana, and the storm's eye passed directly over New Orleans.
 On August 29, 2021, Hurricane Ida made landfall near Port Fourchon, Louisiana, as a strengthening Category 4 hurricane with sustained winds of 150 miles per hour.
-Hurricane Ida tied 2020's Hurricane Laura as the strongest storm to make landfall in Louisiana since the Last Island Hurricane of 1856, and the three storms are tied for the fifth strongest to ever make landfall in the continental United States.
+Hurricane Ida tied 2020's Hurricane Laura as the strongest storm to make landfall in Louisiana since the Last Island Hurricane of 1856. and the three storms are tied for the fifth strongest to ever make landfall in the continental United States.
 Hurricane Ida maintained its catastrophic Category 4 strength for six hours after landfall, inflicting extensive damage well inland.
 That strength, combined with an eastward shift from its expected track, made for a devastating impact on the metropolitan New Orleans area.
 ENO met the liquidity needs created by the storm recovery costs by making withdrawals from ENO's previously-established securitized storm reserve escrow account.
-But the costs to restore service to homes and businesses in New Orleans after Hurricane Ida were significantly above ENO's available storm reserves, and ENO currently has no storm recovery reserves.
+But the costs to restore service to homes and businesses in New Orleans after Hurricane Ida were significantly above ENO's available storm reserves, and following that storm, ENO had exhausted its storm recovery reserves.

-Following Hurricanes Katrina and Rita in 2005, the severity of the damage and the importance of maintaining a reliable and reasonably priced source of electricity to the State's economic recovery prompted the Louisiana Legislature to assist electric and gas utilities recovering from major storm damage by creating a new financing structure to provide utilities with low cost capital.
+Following Hurricanes Katrina and Rita in 2005, the severity of the damage and the importance of maintaining a reliable and reasonably priced source of electricity to the State's economic recovery prompted the Louisiana Legislature to assist electric and gas utilities recovering from major storm damage by creating new financing structures to provide utilities with low-cost capital.

 The formation and incorporation of the Louisiana Utilities Restoration Corporation was authorized by the Louisiana Utilities Restoration Corporation Act, Act No. 55 of the Louisiana Regular Session of 2007, amended by Act No. 293 of the Louisiana Regular Session of 2021, codified at La.
 R.S.
-45:1311-1343 (the "Restoration Law"), and LURC was incorporated on July 31, 2007.
-LURC is a nonprofit corporation that is a public corporation and an instrumentality of the State of Louisiana, for the purpose of making the capital contribution and financing that contribution through the issuance of "system restoration bonds."
+45:1311-1343. and LURC was incorporated on July 31, 2007.
+Act 293 also amended the Louisiana Electric Utility Storm Recovery Securitization Act ("the Act"), codified at La.
+R.S.
+45:1226-1240, to facilitate financing orders that include LURC's participation.
+LURC is a nonprofit corporation that is a public corporation and an instrumentality of the State of Louisiana, created for the purpose of financing "system restoration costs" and/or "storm recovery costs" (which costs may include the costs to fund and finance "storm damage reserves" and/or "storm recovery bonds."

-The Council of the City of New Orleans issued an irrevocable Financing Order on October 6, 2022 authorizing the issuance of System Restoration Bonds (the "Bonds") secured by the System Restoration Property, which grants LURC the right to impose irrevocable nonbypassable system restoration charges ("System Restoration Charges") on all existing and future Counciljurisdictional customers (the "Customers") of ENO.
-The Restoration Law authorizes, and the Financing Order requires, that System Restoration Charges be adjusted at least semi-annually (a "Semi-Annual True-up Adjustment") to correct any under-collection or over-collection (both actual and projected), for any reason, during the period preceding the next true-up adjustment date and to ensure the projected recovery of amounts sufficient to provide for the timely payment of scheduled payments of principal and interest on the Bonds and other amounts due in respect of the Bonds, including the replenishment of draws on the Debt Service Reserve Subaccount ("DSRS").
+The Council of the City of New Orleans issued an irrevocable Financing Order on October 6, 2022, authorizing the issuance of storm recovery bonds (the "Bonds") secured by the storm recovery property, which grants LURC the right to impose irrevocable non-bypassable storm recovery charges ("Storm Recovery Charges") on all existing and future Council-jurisdictional customers (the "Customers") of ENO.
+The Act authorizes, and the Financing Order requires, that Storm Recovery Charges be adjusted at least semi-annually (a "Semi-Annual True-up Adjustment") to correct any under-collection or over-collection (both actual and projected), for any reason, during the period preceding the next true-up adjustment date and to ensure the projected recovery of amounts sufficient to provide for the timely payment of scheduled payments of principal and interest on the Bonds and other amounts due in respect of the Bonds, including the replenishment of draws on the Debt Servicing Reserve Subaccount ("DSRS").

-The procedures that we performed and our findings for the May 2023 True-Up are as follows:
+The procedures that we performed and our findings for the May 2024 True-Up are as follows: